 Armpit sweating or as it’s known as axillary sweating is another form of localized excessive sweating.
 It can be associated with palmar hyperhidrosis (hand sweating) in about 40% of the cases or it can be presented on its own as isolated focal axillary hyperhidrosis.

 The armpit area has two types of sweat glands, eccrine and apocrine glands.
 The eccrine glands will be affected by sympathectomy and not so for the apocrine glands.
 For those patients who have the armpit sweating together with the hand sweating sympathectomy will help in about 80 to 90% of the cases.
 Never the less Dr. Reisfeld does not recommend sympathectomy for patients who suffer from isolated axillary hyperhidrosis.

-Very few doctors offer this new and advanced approach.
-Renowned expert Dr. Reisfeld in Los Angeles does offer this new technique.
-For more information visit his armpit sweating page.
+Renowned expert Dr. Reisfeld in Los Angeles does offer this technique.
+For more information visit his armpit sweating site.

 Causes of Armpit Sweating: